 Net Promoter Score (NPS) and Customer Satisfaction (CSAT) are complementary measures:

-Both scores are equally important to measure the success of your business understanding the overall satisfaction and growth of your business helping you evaluate the effectiveness of process changes, product features, and services overall.
+Both scores are equally important to measure your business’s success in understanding your business’s overall satisfaction and growth, helping you evaluate the effectiveness of process changes, product features, and services overall.

-- CSAT is more versatile allowing you to ask different types of questions whereas NPS is limited with a single question type
+- CSAT is more versatile, allowing you to ask different types of questions, whereas NPS is limited to a single question type

-- While immediate action on negative responses to both metrics is important, an NPS detractor needs to be managed in real time to prevent negative brand perception.
+- While immediate action on negative responses to both metrics is important, the NPS detractor needs to be managed in real-time to prevent negative brand perception.

-Combining these metrics within your survey will help you compare scores before and after implementing changes to measure greater impact.
+Combining these customer satisfaction metrics within your survey will help you compare scores before and after implementing changes to measure a more significant impact.